Eyozy/life-logger/README.md

 npm run preview # preview the production build locally
 ```

+## 🌐 Deploying to Netlify

+You can host LIFE_LOGGER as a static site on Netlify using your own fork.

+1. On GitHub, click **Fork** to create your own copy of the repository.
+2. In Netlify, click **Add new site → Import an existing project** and select your forked repository.
+3. Click **Deploy site**.
+Netlify will build and deploy on every new push to the main branch of your fork.

 ## 🤝 Contributing

 All kinds of contributions are welcome: bug reports, copy tweaks, small improvements or brand-new receipt ideas.